Colorgeo.com

 On August 29, 2005, Katrina’s storm surge caused 53 breaches to various flood protection structures in and around the greater New Orleans area, submerging 80% of the city.
 A June 2007 report by the American Society of Civil Engineers indicated that two-thirds of the flooding was caused by the multiple failures of the city’s floodwalls.

 The final death toll was at 1,836, primarily from Louisiana (1,577) and Mississippi (238).
 More than half of these victims were senior citizens.
 Keep seniors safe and sound, and help them plan for hurricane season.
+705 people are reported as still missing as a result of Hurricane Katrina.

-Hurricane Katrina impacted about 90,000 square miles
+Hurricane Katrina impacted about 90,000 square miles.

 Hurricane Katrina caused $81 billion in property damages, but it is estimated that the total economic impact in Louisiana and Mississippi may exceed $150 billion, earning the title of costliest hurricane ever in US history.